RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/11_gui_program_example.rst

 =====================

 Let's develop a non-trivial GUI program to demonstrate the material presented in the previous lessons.
-Our project will be to develop a GUI Whack-a-mole game where a user tries to click on "moles" as they randomly pop up out of the ground.
+We will develop a GUI Whack-a-mole game where a user tries to click on "moles" as they randomly pop up out of the "ground."

 This discussion will take you through an *incremental development* cycle that creates a program in well-defined stages.
 While you might read a